codemancers/rapidfire/README.md

     $ bundle exec rails generate rapidfire:views

+If you want to customize rapidfire locales (i18n) files, you can do

+    $ bundle exec rails generate rapidfire:locales

 ## Usage

 Add this line to your routes will and you will be good to go!